asvarainnovations/asvara-innovations-site/README.md

     - Resumes are stored privately with signed URL access only.
     - File deletion logic for blogs and careers is implemented (removes files from GCP on delete).
 - **Environment Variables**: Secure handling for local and production, with Cloud Run using built-in service account and `.env.production` for build-time config.
-- **Docker & Cloud Run**: Production-ready Dockerfile, build, push, and deploy flow to Cloud Run.
+- **Docker & Cloud Run**: Production-ready Dockerfile with OpenSSL support, build, push, and deploy flow to Cloud Run.
+- **VPC & Networking**: VPC connector setup for secure Cloud SQL private IP access.
 - **Blog System**:
   - Complete blog submission flow with cover image and file attachments.
   - Admin moderation dashboard to review, approve, and reject submissions.